ADP Logo

 ADP LogoADP Logo PNG

-Flexibility and the ability to adapt to the client’s wishes – this is the main message of the emblem.
+Flexibility and adaptability to the client’s wishes are the main messages of the emblem.
 The ADP logo is like an unfinished project that is waiting for the wishes and hand of the master, fruitful collaboration.
 The sign shows the connection between the client and the contractor.

 ADP: Brand overview